-The State assures CMS that it complies with section 1932(d)(1) of the Act and 42 Integrity Requirements, in so far as these regulations are applicable.
-State payments to an MCO or PIHP are based on data submitted by the MCO or - CMS that it is in compliance with 42 CFR 438.604 Data that must be Certified, Content, Timing of Certification.
-The State seeks a waiver of section 1902(a)(4) of the Act, to waive one or more of the content of the c , listed for PIHP or PAHP programs. or the regulatory requirements Please identify each regulatory requirement for which a waiver is requested, the to which the waiver will apply, and what the State proposes as an alternative re- ^ ~ The CMS Regional Office has reviewed and approved the MCO or PIHP contra cts for compliance with the provisions of section 1932(d)(1) of the Act and 42 CFR 438.604 Data that must Content, Timing of Certification; and 438.608 Program Integrity Requirements the State assures that contracts that comply with these provisions will be submitted to the CMS Regional Office for approval prior to enrollment of beneficiaries in the MCO, PIHP, PAHP, or PCCM.
+✓ The State assures CMS that it complies with section 1932(d)(1) of the Act and 42 CFR 438.608 Program ~ Integrity Requirements, in so far as these regulations are applicable.
+State payments to an MCO or PIHP are based on data submitted by the MCO or PIHP.
+If so, the State assure CMS that it is in compliance with 42 CFR 438.604 Data that must be Certified, and 42 CFR 438.606 Source, Content, Timing of Certification.
+The State seeks a waiver of section 1902(a)(4) of the Act, to waive one or more of the regulatory requirements listed for PIHP or PAHP programs.
+Please identify each regulatory requirement for which a waiver is requested, the managed care program(s) to which the waiver will apply, and what the State proposes as an alternative requirement, if any: ^ ✓

+☑ The CMS Regional Office has reviewed and approved the MCO or PIHP contracts for compliance with the provisions of section 1932(d)(1) of the Act and 42 CFR 438.604 Data that must be Certified; 438.606 Source, Content, Timing of Certification; and 438.608 Program Integrity Requirements.
+If this is an initial waiver, the State assures that contracts that comply with these provisions will be submitted to the CMS Regional Office for approval prior to enrollment of beneficiaries in the MCO, PIHP, PAHP, or PCCM.